-Test strategy should define the methodology to test and allocate testing resources, which needs to be developed with appropriate stakeholders with respect to the release.
-To do an effective testing, release management should understand the precise requirements on availability, capacity, performance, security, etc. to plan and design the test approach using information from the service package, SLPs, and SDP.
+Test strategy should define the methodology to test and allocate testing resources, which needs to be developed with appropriate stakeholders concerning the release.
+To do effective testing, release management should understand the precise requirements on availability, capacity, performance, security, etc., to plan and design the test approach using information from the service package, SLPs, and SDP.

 Defining release test models:

-Test models should define the test plans for different types of releases, which should describe what is to be tested, how it is to be tested, and the test scripts defining how each feature and aspect of a release will be tested.
-A test model defines some predefined and repeatable steps for a release in an effective and efficient way.
+Test models should define the test plans for different types of releases, describing what is to be tested, how it is to be tested, and the test scripts defining how each feature and aspect of a waiver will be tested.
+A test model describes some predefined and repeatable steps for a release effectively and efficiently.

 Selecting the type of testing:

-Some of the common release test types are service requirements testing, service level testing, service testing, operations testing, deployment release testing, deployment installation testing, and deployment verification testing.
+Some common release test types are service requirements testing, service level testing, service testing, operations testing, deployment release testing, deployment installation testing, and deployment verification testing.

 Service requirements testing will verify and validate if the service provider has delivered the service as per the customer requirements.

-Service level testing will verify & validate if the service provider can deliver the requirements as per the defined SLA’s.
+Service-level testing will verify & validate if the service provider can deliver the defined SLA requirements.

 Service testing will verify and validate if the service provider can manage the new or changed service.

-Operations testing will verify and validate if the operations teams like service desk, application management, technical management, etc. can provide the support for new or changed service.
+Operations testing will verify and validate if the operations teams like service desk, application management, technical management, etc., can support new or changed service.

-Deployment release testing will verify and validate if the deployment team can deploy the release into the environment in the defined SLA’s.
+Deployment release testing will verify and validate if the deployment team can deploy the release into the defined SLA environment.

-Deployment installation testing will verify and validate if the deployment team can do the installation of the release components into the environment in the defined SLA’s.
+Deployment installation testing will verify and validate if the deployment team can install the release components into the environment in the defined SLA’s.

-Some of the common test types in functionality of a release would be component and assembly testing, release package testing, operational readiness testing, and acceptance testing.
+Some of the typical test types in a release’s functionality would be component and assembly testing, release package testing, operational readiness testing, and acceptance testing.

-Some of the common test types in non-functionality of a release would be usability, accessibility, availability, security testing, etc.
+Some of the standard test types in the non-functionality of a release would be usability, accessibility, availability, security testing, etc.